Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 Create a VPC and a subnetwork in europe-west1.
 2. Expose the application with an internal load balancer.
 3. Create the new instance in the new subnetwork and use the load balancer's address as the endpoint.
 - [ ] 1.
 Create a subnetwork in the same VPC, in europe-west1.
 2. Use Cloud VPN to connect the two subnetworks.
 3. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.
 - [ ] 1.
 Create a VPC and a subnetwork in europe-west1.
 2. Peer the 2 VPCs.
 3. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.

+To deploy a new instance in the europe-west1 region and allow it to access the application on an existing instance in the us-central1 region, while following Google-recommended practices, you should choose:

+**[1] 1.
+Create a subnetwork in the same VPC, in europe-west1.
+2. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.**

+Here's why this option is correct:

+- **Same VPC, Different Subnetwork**: By creating a new subnetwork in the same VPC, you ensure that both instances (in different regions) are part of the same VPC.
+This simplifies networking and security management, as they can communicate with each other using their internal IP addresses.
+- **Regional Subnetworks**: Google Cloud allows creating regional subnetworks, which means you can have a subnetwork in us-central1 and another in europe-west1 within the same VPC.
+Instances in different regions but the same VPC can communicate internally without requiring VPN or VPC peering.

+The reasons why the other options are incorrect:

+**[2] 1.
+Create a VPC and a subnetwork in europe-west1.
+2. Expose the application with an internal load balancer.
+3. Create the new instance in the new subnetwork and use the load balancer's address as the endpoint.**
+- Creating a new VPC is unnecessary and adds complexity.
+Exposing the application with an internal load balancer is also more complex than needed for simple internal communication.

+**[3] 1.
+Create a subnetwork in the same VPC, in europe-west1.
+2. Use Cloud VPN to connect the two subnetworks.
+3. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.**
+- Using Cloud VPN to connect subnetworks within the same VPC is unnecessary.
+Subnetworks within the same VPC can communicate directly without a VPN.

+**[4] 1.
+Create a VPC and a subnetwork in europe-west1.
+2. Peer the 2 VPCs.
+3. Create the new instance in the new subnetwork and use the first instance's private address as the endpoint.**
+- Creating and peering two VPCs adds unnecessary complexity.
+It's simpler and more efficient to use the same VPC with different subnetworks in different regions.

+Therefore, **option [1]** is the simplest and most efficient approach that follows Google-recommended practices for deploying a new instance in a different region while allowing it to access an application on an existing instance.

 **[⬆ Back to Top](#table-of-contents)**